 Why Are We Waiting?
-The Logic, Urgency and Promise of Tackling Climate Change: Lord Nicolas Stern discusses changes taking place in economic costs of climate change.
+The Logic, Urgency and Promise of Tackling Climate Change: Lord Nicolas Stern discusses the changes taking place in the economic costs of climate change.
 Who is paying in money vs. paying in lives and future prosperity?
-The subject involves science, politics, ethics, psychology and may not be addressed as an isolated subject.
-The evidence, changes and impacts are changing faster than anticipated and adaptation must be undertaken with urgency.
+The subject involves science, politics, ethics, psychology.
+Climate change cannot be addressed as an isolated subject.
+The evidence, acceleration and impacts are changing faster than anticipated.
+Substantial crisis action must begin immediately.

 Photo credit: YouTube capture